Novak Djokovic beats Roger Federer in epic five-set match to win Wimbledon men’s title

 Sunday’s match was their third meeting at Wimbledon.
 Djokovic won both of the previous matchups, in 2014 and 2015.

 Federer, 37, was going for his 21st Grand Slam trophy overall Sunday, while the 32-year-old Djokovic was playing for his 16th.
 Had Federer won, he would have been the oldest man to win a Grand Slam title in the professional era.
+Rafael Nadal, who lost to Federer in the semi-finals, owns 18 Grand Slam titles.

 CLICK HERE TO GET THE FOX NEWS APP

-They had played each other 47 times previously with Djokovic holding a 25-22 head-to-head edge.
+Djokovic and Federer had played each other 47 times previously with Djokovic holding a 25-22 head-to-head edge.
 Sunday was also their 16th showdown at a major — the most between any two men in the professional era — and Djokovic leads that count 9-6 so far.

 On Saturday, Romanian player Simona Halep beat American Serena Williams in straight sets, stopping Williams from tying the record for 24 Grand Slam trophies.

-Fox News' Robert Gearty contributed to this report.
+Fox News' Robert Gearty and The Associated Press contributed to this report.